jcraigk/kudochest-slack/README.md

 &nbsp;

-# Installation

-To install KudoChest into your organization's Slack or Discord workspace, you must host the Rails components on a web server you control and configure the Slack or Discord App at the appropriate platform's site.

-See the [Installation Instructions](https://github.com/jcraigk/kudochest/wiki/Installation) for more detail.
-&nbsp;
-&nbsp;

 # Development

 For local development, start by reading the [Installation Instructions](https://github.com/jcraigk/kudochest/wiki/Installation), paying special attention to the [Environment Variables](https://github.com/jcraigk/kudochest/wiki/Installation#environment-variables) section.
 Note that you will only need certain portions of what is described there, depending on your specific area of development.